apt-get install aptitude

 If you uninstall stuff with apt-get remove

-, sometimes Ubuntu does not removes config files and they also take up space.
+, sometimes Ubuntu does not remove config files, and they also take up space.
 Now, you can just use apt-get purge

 .
 If you haven’t used it for every remove, this command lists all the packages which are removed but still have config files on your system: